 Can texting really alter brain chemistry?

-Your brain is constantly rewiring its synapses based on what we see, hear, and imagine.
-The more often you think a thought, the easier it is to think, the more likely you are to think it, and so on.
-For better or worse, this is how habits are born.
+Our brain is constantly rewiring its synapses based on what we see, hear, and imagine.
+The more often we think a thought, the easier it is to think, the more likely we are to think it again, and so on.
+Positive or negative, healthy or unhealthy, this is how habits are formed.